 Bills

 Purchases that have to be paid based on contracts, such as rent, utilities or insurance, should not be paid in cash, says Natalie Warb, financial expert at CouponBirds.
+These recurring payments are foundational to your financial stability, and proof of payment is non-negotiable.
 Instead, she suggests using credit cards, money transfers or debit cards.
+Setting up automatic payments for these bills can also help you build a positive credit history and avoid costly late fees, something that paying with cash cannot do.

 That’s because payment in cash cannot be recorded and tracked as easily as digital payments.
-Your only payment evidence is a printed receipt which can be easily misplaced or lost.
+Your only payment evidence is a printed receipt which can be easily misplaced or lost, fade over time, or be disputed.
+Imagine a landlord dispute where they claim you’re behind on rent; a bank statement showing the transfer is undeniable proof, whereas a lost cash receipt leaves you in a vulnerable “he said, she said” situation.
 Digital payments are preferred because you can make them from your couch, without having to go in person.
 In addition, it’s a good method to keep track of your monthly spending and adjust it accordingly, says Warb.
+This digital ledger makes budgeting far more manageable.

 According to Bailey Schramm, finance advisor at BizReport, medical bills, which can be quite costly, should never be paid in cash.
+This is especially true when dealing with insurance.
 Lack of a payment record can make it difficult to receive any insurance reimbursement.
+Insurers require meticulous documentation, including proof of payment for services rendered, and a digital transaction provides a clean, easily shareable record that satisfies their requirements and speeds up the reimbursement process.

 See also 5 Subtle Ways You Are Sabotaging Your Budget